aiotsystems/aiot_play_fw_zephyr/README.md

 ## Connect and Program AIOT

 ### Setup
-HW picture
+One can use another nRFXX-DK with on-board J-LINK debugger for programming the AIOT.
 ![image](./docs/3-1.jpg)

-The should appear in
+After plugging batteries into the AIOT and connecting the debugger to the PC, the AIOT should appear in the NCS under Connected Devices:

 ![image](./docs/3-2.jpg)

 ### Program

-Check if UART Pins correct and if overlay file is used
+Although, we have used the provided overlay file for the build configuration, check if the UART Pins appear correctly in the Device tree:

 ![image](./docs/3-3.jpg)

-Paste Memfault Cloud project key:
+In the prj.conf file, paste the Memfault Cloud project key:

 ![image](./docs/3-4.jpg)